Export Shopify Customers

 Step 2: Trigger an export to an Excel file (XLSX)

-To start the export, click the Export menu option at the top of the screen to show the Export menu.
+To start the export, click Import & Export in the top toolbar to open the menu.
 From the dropdown menu, select the Export to Excel option.
 You will then be prompted to choose the location where you’d like to save the Excel file on your computer.

 Step 3: Trigger an export to a CSV file

 Alternatively, you can also export the data to a CSV file.
-To do this, select the Export to CSV option from the workbook Export menu.
+To do this, select the Export to CSV option from the Import & Export menu.
 Just like with the Excel export, you’ll be prompted to choose a save location for the CSV file.

 You're ready!